The following Student Investment Disclosure information is provided to you in accordance with the

 Graduate Programmatic Outcome Rates are based on September 2012-June 2013 graduates and includes those employed in their field of study, in a position that required their degree or continuing their education.
 This rate includes graduates across all programs and campuses and does not specify that each graduate was placed by Rasmussen College in their current position; some graduates find jobs on their own while others maintain previously held employment.
 This rate excludes graduates who were unavailable due to military service, a medical condition, an international location, or are incarcerated or deceased.

 Starting Salary Data

-Average Starting Salary data includes earnings of June 2012-March 2013 Rasmussen College graduates who reported salary information, reviewed 12 months after graduation.
+Average Starting Salary data includes earnings of September 2012-June 2013 Rasmussen College graduates who reported salary information, reviewed 12 months after graduation.
 This data does not specify that each graduate was placed by Rasmussen College in their current position; some graduates find jobs on their own while others maintain previously held employment.